After Yarmony Rapid:

 The Dotsero Cutoff and the old D&SL line through the Upper C is still in use by the Union Pacific and while there isn’t a ton of rail traffic when the train rolls through it can be hard to hold a conversation.
 It’s not too bad though and it could have been worse.
 Back when they were surveying for the rail line the Bureau of Reclamation and a few companies were in the process of building a dam in this valley before President Teddy Roosevelt sided with the rail road and decided that a rail line was more important than a reservoir.
-They had already started to tunnel through the canyon wall near Eye of the Needle.
+They had already started to tunnel through the canyon wall near Eye of the Needle on the Pumphouse run.

 The California Zephyr is the passenger train that runs between Chicago and the San Francisco Bay Area, via Omaha, Denver, Salt Lake City, and Reno.
 I’m not in any way suggesting that someone do this but it is common practice to moon the Zephyr as it rolls by, not that we condone this behavior.

 For more information on the runs on the river please go to the individual pages for each section.